lcarranco/Blockchain_and_IoT/README.md

 ### Genesis file
 The genesis file contains necessary fields required for a custom genesis block.
 This is the first block in the network and does not point to any previous block.
 The Ethereum protocal does rigorous checking to ensure that no other node on the internet can participate in the consensus mechanism, unless they have the same genesis block.

 Here is a custom genesis file that was chosen as an example in the book.
 This file can be saved in a text file with the JSON extenstion.
+For example, `privategenesis.json`
 ```
 {
     "nonce": "0x0000000000000042",